Our regular scheduled services are as follows. Please see events for upcoming special services and events.

 Melissa Mattis serves New Life Pentecostal Church as the Director of Music.
 Melissa first began playing piano and singing when she was 4 years old.
 Music has always been a passion and desire of hers and as a young girl she began singing specials at church and occasionally playing the piano.
 In her early teenage years she felt God working on her heart and calling her into the music ministry and began playing either the piano or drums in every service.
 Through her teenage years and into her early 20's she grew in her walk with God, and in her music ministry.
 She felt God's anointing increasing in those aspects.
 She decided a long time ago that she was going to serve God and where He called her, she would go.
 Melissa whole heartedly believes that God chose her to serve in the music department.
 In 2013, she married her wonderful husband Kavian (who is also very involved in the music ministry) and now has two beautiful children.
 Melissa and her family give all the honor and glory to God!

-Michael Rideout serves New Life Pentecostal Church as Assistant to the Pastor and as our Youth Pastor.
+Michael Rideout serves New Life Pentecostal Church as Assistant to the Pastor and as our Student Ministries Director.

 He has a deep desire to help people grow their walk with God and allow God to better each one's life.

 One of our core values at New Life Pentecostal Church is that everyone should have an opportunity for a new life.
 Our motto is: ”He makes all things new.”

 We believe the Bible is the inspired Word of God.

 "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness."
 (2 Timothy 3:16)

 The Bible is the only God-given authority which man possesses; therefore, all doctrine, faith, hope, and instruction for the church must be based upon it, and harmonize with it.
 The Bible should be read and studied.